 How To Make A Fake Pearl Bracelet With Safety Pins

 Do you enjoy the beauty of pearls without the price tag?
 Can I be honest?
 Even if I were a millionaire a hundred times over, I just do not understand the point of buying pearls.
 When I was younger I probably did not take the best care of my jewelry because I lost some really nice pieces.
 I know my mom is still upset about a pair of Indian corn earrings that I lost, but these were highly overpriced regarding the materials the baubles were made out of.
 Today I take much better care of my jewelry and I know this may sound weird, but I think it has something to do with the fact I am making a large part of it with my own hands.
-I never used to throw my jewelry off bridges or down stairs, just to let you know, but I was always mysteriously losing pendants or pending expensive chains because I fell on with these asleep.
+I never used to throw my jewelry off bridges or down flights of stairs, just to let you know, but I was always mysteriously losing pendants or pending expensive chains because I used to sleep with these on.
 Yes, a fake pearl necklace or a fake pearl bracelet may look childish or costume like to some, but to be honest, that is my style.
 I like jewelry that is simple, easy to wear, and which I will not have to fret about if I end up breaking it or losing pieces.
 This fake pearl bracelet made with safety pins is ideal because it does not cost much to make, and you will not be heartbroken if it accidentally breaks and you lose a few pieces.
 However, it is of a very durable construction, so hopefully, it will last for quite a long time.
 The material needed for this project will consist of:

 - large safety pins

 Step One: Place The Fake Pearls On The Safety Pins

 Decide on the pattern you want to create and put these beads on the safety pins accordingly.
 My pattern was not exact for this bracelet, but you can be more exact if you wish.